manulorente/linux-foundation-lfs101/README.md

 ![Chmod](images/chmod.png)

-Let's see an example of changing file ownership using chown, as shown in the screenshot to the right.
-First, we create two empty files using touch.
+Let's see an example of changing file ownership using `chown`, as shown in the screenshot to the right.
+First, we create two empty files using `touch`.

-Notice it requires sudo to change the owner of file2 to root.
-The second chown command changes both owner and group at the same time!
+Notice it requires `sudo` to change the owner of `file2` to `root`.
+The second `chown` command changes both owner and group at the same time!

 Finally, only the superuser can remove the files.

 ![Chown](images/chown.png)

-Now, let’s see an example of changing the group ownership using chgrp:
+Now, let’s see an example of changing the group ownership using `chgrp`:

 ![Chgrp](images/chgrp.png)